 The RS 195 are not stable headphones.
 They're notably heavier than all the other models and while they're a bit tighter than the RS 185 they still sway too much during physical activity to be stable headphones for sports.
 Also, they need to be in range to their charging dock so sports in general with these headphones is impractical.

 The Sennheiser RS 195 are an average sounding pair of closed-back headphones.
 The a good Mid Range, a decent Distortion performance but a slightly overpowering Bass.
 Also, their Treble could be better balanced and their Bass performance is very inconsistent.
-It varies widely depending on the user's positioning preferences.
+It varies widely depending on the user's positioning preferences, and whether you wear glasses.
 Additionally, like most other closed-back headphones, they don't have an open Soundstage which is favored for critical listening applications.

 Very good Mid Range performance.
 The underemphasis in low-mid and mid, which is the continuation of the high-bass dip, takes some of the body away from vocals/leads and pushes them slightly to the back of the mix.
 High-mid is mostly neutral, but a bit inconsistent.